Healthy Homes Assessment Te Mata

 Te Mata Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Te Mata and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required to all Te Mata and New Zealand rental homes where it’s reasonably practicable to put in.

 From 1 July 2021

-• Property managers and private landlords are required to make sure their rental properties conform to the Healthy Homes Standards within 90 days of a new, renewed or varied tenant.
+• Private landlords and property managers have to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-• All households let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes